NEET/JEE Coaching Scholarship

 Some anatomical changes are –

 1. Formation of an abscission zone, also known as a separation zone, at the base of the petiole in deciduous trees.
-This zone is made up a weak top layer and a bottom layer.
-In the autumn season, the bottom layer expands, breaking the cells of the top layer, which allows the leaf to shed.
+This zone is made up of a weak top layer and a bottom layer.
+In the autumn, the bottom layer expands, breaking the cells of the top layer, which allows the leaf to shed.

-2. Excess loss of chlorophyll can also attribute to the falling of the leaves.
+2. Excess loss of chlorophyll can also be attributed to the falling of the leaves.

 3. Hormonal change can also occur in deciduous trees due to excess secretion of abscisic acid, which stimulates the process of abscission.